artiya4u/whispers/README.md

 Furthermore, you can verify the integrity of the install files with the `.sig` files bundled in each release.

 Thus you can be confident the install files are safe for your computer.
-If you still aren't, you're welcome to inspect the code and build the program yourself with the steps outlined below.
+Otherwise, you're welcome to inspect the code and build the program yourself with the steps outlined below.

-## Note for Linux Users
+## Note to Linux Users

 If you're on a Debian-based distribution, you'll be better off using the `.deb` binary.
 If you use the `.AppImage` binary, the program won't start automatically when you log in (unless you manually tweak the startup path...since an `AppImage` is basically a portable program, the OS won't know what file to execute upon logging in unless you specify it).

 ## Build it Yourself

 To build, make sure you have `npm` and `yarn`.
-I use npm for development and yarn to build, although you might be able to get away with using yarn for everything.
+By habit I use npm for development, but the build tool works best with yarn.
+You might be able to get with using yarn for everything, but I haven't tried that.

+In any case, this works:

 1. Run `npm install`.
-2. Then `yarn`.
+2. Then run `yarn`.
 3. Make sure build settings in `package.json` are to your liking.
 4. Run `yarn dist`.
 You'll find what you want in `/dist`.